jc-roth/mwave/docs/quickstart.rst

     import sympy as sp
     from matplotlib import pyplot as plt

-mwave internally uses the sympy library to build symbolic expressions of the interferometer phase.
+:code:`mwave` internally uses the :code:`sympy` library to build symbolic expressions of the interferometer phase.
 Therefore we must define the symbols we want to use symbolically